5 Small Business Reputation Management Strategies That Work (Guide)

-When you transition from traditional employee to independent worker, your reputation and your brand go hand-in-hand.
-In the words of the esteemed Warren Buffett, “it takes 20 years to build a reputation and five minutes to ruin it.”
 We have witnessed reputation failures of high-profile politicians, sports stars, and other public figures.
-These failures erode trust and can have a significant impact on your earning ability.
-Similarly, people with “good” reputations can get jobs and opportunities not afforded to others, simply because of pre-established opinion.
+These failures erode trust and can have a significant impact on a person’s earning ability.
+Similarly, people with “good” reputations can get jobs and opportunities not afforded to others simply because of prevailing opinion.

 GATE

-- Credibility.
-Credibility allows one to stand on one’s own prior experience and back up promises with results.
+- Credibility: Credibility allows one to stand on one’s own prior experience and back up promises with results.
 A credible individual will fulfill their words and promises with action.
 A lack of credibility will make it hard for prospective clients to trust you and may even jeopardize your current contracts.

 rep-u-ta-tion [rep-yuh-tey-shuh] noun: the estimation in which a person or thing is held, especially by the community or the public generally; repute: a person of good reputation.

-- Discover
+- Discover.

-It is critical to understand your current reputation.
+It’s critical to understand your current reputation.
 How are you perceived today?
 What does your brand stand for in the market? - Desire.

 Take an active role in designing your reputation.
 Create a strategy that includes your goals and benchmarks.
 Your strategy should also include channels to promote your brand reputation. - Deploy.